BIDMCDigitalPsychiatry/LAMP-platform/docs/08-data_science/05-cortex.md

 ## **What is Cortex?**

-The Cortex data analysis toolkit is part of the LAMP Platform, enabling researchers and clinicians with a variety of backgrounds have use pre-build tools to analyze their data and build analysis pipelines.
-Cortex converts patient or participant data into useful features that provide valuable clinical and research insight.
+The Cortex data analysis and machine learning toolkit is part of the LAMP Platform, enabling researchers and clinicians with a variety of backgrounds have use pre-build tools to analyze their data and build analysis pipelines.

+- It integrates tightly across the platform to provide a unified processing pipeline to convert patient or participant data into useful features that provide valuable clinical and research insight.
+- It offers robust support for artificial intelligence, behavioral feature extraction, interactive visualizations, generation of targeted and automated adaptive interventions, and high-performance data processing through parallelization and vectorization techniques.

 ![](assets/cortex_features.svg)

+_Categories of Activity and Sensor data types alongside Cortex features synthesized from raw data streams.
+Availability of Wearable Sensors depends on the device type used and supported API; Apple Watch (HealthKit) sensors are shown here._

 ## **Why Cortex?**